Efficient Agent Training for Computer Use: Experiment

 All experiments and models utilized a screenshot-only observation setting with a uniform screen resolution of $1280 \times 720$.
 For the UI-TARS model series, we adopted their native framework, which supports image history and code block actions.
 All other models, including Claude and Qwen, were evaluated using our simple PC Agent-E scaffold.
 The default maximum number of steps was set to 30, and we also investigated the impact of varying this step limit on model performance.

 \paragraph{Training}

-We train our PC Agent-E model based on the Qwen2.5-VL-72B backbone with 27k data mentioned in \autoref{sec: agent training}.
+We train our PC Agent-E model based on the Qwen2.5-VL-72B~\cite{bai2025qwen25vltechnicalreport} backbone with 27k data mentioned in \autoref{sec: agent training}.
+Experiments on a smaller model Qwen2.5-VL-7B are also included in Appendix~\ref{appendixc}.
 We set the image resolution to $1280 \times 720$ and context length to 8,192 tokens.
 Further training details can be found in Appendix~\ref{appendixa}.